Oskilla/travel-agency-2018/README.md

 Make Travel Agencies great again

-# stuff to od:
+# stuff to do:

-- refactor
+- redo specification
+- ensure that all constraints are met
-- replace usage of System.out/Sytem.err by a logger (custom one or log4j)
+- replace usage of System.out/System.err by a logger (custom one or log4j)
+- proper naming of methods
+- check for code smells and anti-patterns
+- proper javadoc for maintainers